rikkarth/ssh-agent-set-me-up/README.md

 - **Remote Server Setup**: Bootstrap SSH access on new servers
 - **Docker Containers**: Setup SSH access in containerized environments
 - **Shell Profiles**: Automatic SSH setup on login

-## Contributing

-When contributing to this project:

-1. Fork the repository
-2. Create a feature branch
-3. Follow existing code style and documentation standards
-4. Update documentation for any changes
-5. Ensure backward compatibility
-6. Submit a pull request

 ## License